Rangy Nanan: Post-cricketing retirement

-In addition to his role as a professional cricketer, Nanan was a policeman and later served as a cricket administrator, including as the Trinidad and Tobago liaison officer for the West Indies team.
+In addition to his role as a professional cricketer, Nanan was a policeman and later served as the liaison officer for the West Indies team.

 Nanan suffered a stroke in 2012 from which he never recovered, and died of a heart attack at the Couva Hospital in Caroni on 23 March 2016, survived by his wife Martha and two sons.
 Brian Lara paid tribute to Nanan, saying he learnt a lot about the art of playing spin from Nanan, while former West Indies fast bowler Tony Gray said Nanan was a consummate professional who was difficult to score off and was in love with cricket and West Indies cricket.

 Nanan's uncle Nirmal Nanan and nephew Magnum Nanan also played first-class cricket.

 During April 2021 The Preysal Recreation Ground that's located in Preysal, Couva was renamed in Nanan's honour.